We stand in solidarity with those who are marginalized or those whose worth in the world is called into question. We are allies to one another.

 As family therapists and systems thinkers, we recognize multi-generational patterns, and we are expert at interventions, which may interrupt destructive patterns.
 We must now turn these skills to understanding what is happening in our country, and to devise systemic interventions to continue the founding values of our nation.
 We want to promote “Liberty and Justice for ALL,” not just for the privileged.
 As in the early 1900’s, where writers took to the pen in book, magazine and newspaper format to garner public opinion against the injustices of that era, we want to use our scholarly skills to do the same.
 For these reasons, the Family Process Institute has founded a new committee, the “Social Justice Committee.”
 We want to find ways to gather our systems thinking skills into actions that can promote more justice and peace in our country.
 We encourage those of you submitting articles to Family Process to be cognizant of the social justice implications of your work; we encourage submissions about systemic interventions into the body politic.
 We also wish to offer website resources detailing systemic interventions tried in our country recently (e.g., to promote dialogue about the racial divides, to share thinking of actionable steps that we may be able to put in place in our own communities).

-I am grateful for a country that has repeatedly tackled the issues of injustice, sometimes failing, but in the long run succeeding in those efforts.
-I am grateful for the grounded and caring communities in this country who are willing to work together, and for leaders who give proper leadership and goals.
-I am grateful for those who will stand up to protest any attempts at the government promoting injustice, and I am grateful for those who will create new systems to better promote liberty and justice for all.
+We are grateful for a country that has repeatedly tackled the issues of injustice, sometimes failing, but in the long run succeeding in those efforts.
+We are grateful for the grounded and caring communities in this country who are willing to work together, and for leaders who give proper leadership and goals.
+We are grateful for those who will stand up to protest any attempts at the government promoting injustice, and we are grateful for those who will create new systems to better promote liberty and justice for all.
 We can do this, we have done it in the past.
 We need to stand together and think clearly about solutions.